AvihooI/Tetris/README.md

 The FindSDL2 and FindSDL2_ttf cmake modules should be able to find the dependencies with no further configurations on your part.

-Running the game requires a font file called "hemi_head.ttf" - which can be found here: https://www.dafont.com/hemi-head.font.
+Running the game requires a few assets.
+You can find the assets in the latest release package.
-The font has to be placed in the same folder as the executable file.

 How to contribute: